Salim Kechiouche

 Salim Kechiouche (born 2 April 1979) is a French actor.

 Early life

-He was born to Algerian parents.
-While 15 years old, he was first discovered by French actor director Gaël Morel.
+Kechiouche was born to Algerian parents in Lyon, France.
+At the age of 15, he was discovered by French actor and director Gaël Morel.
 Morel gave him his first role in a feature film, À Toute Vitesse (Full Speed), released in 1996.
-Kechiouche has acted in most of Morel's works, including Premières Neiges in 1999, Le Clan (Three Dancing Slaves) in 2004 and Après Lui (2007).
+Kechiouche has acted in most of Morel's works, including Premières Neiges in 1999, 3 Dancing Slaves (Le Clan) in 2004 and After Him (Après lui) in 2007.
 He entered acting school and graduated in 2002.

-Salim Kechiouche now lives in Paris, dividing his time between cinema and the stage.
+Kechiouche now lives in Paris, dividing his time between cinema and the stage.

 Career

 Film and stage

 In addition to Morel, Kechiouche has worked with other French directors such as François Ozon, as well as with non-French directors.

 In 2003, Kechiouche played the role of Karim in Gigolo, directed by German director Bastian Schweitzer, opposite Amanda Lear.
 Kechiouche played a self-destructive gigolo trying to get his life back on track in the jet-set world of Paris.
 The film was nominated for a Golden Bear Award in the Best Short Film category at the 2005 Berlin International Film Festival.

 Kechiouche has acted in short and feature films, plays and TV series.
 His movies include Grande École (2004), playing Mécir, and Le Clan (2004), released as Three Dancing Slaves in the U.S..
 On stage in Paris, he played the role of Giuseppe Pelosi, the killer and lover of Pier Paolo Pasolini in Vie et Mort de Pier Paolo Pasolini, written by Michel Azama.